 The Gerald D. Hines Waterwall Park acts as a well-designed landscape to Houston’s business center.

-It covers 2.77 acres of the area, with a 64-foot high postmodernist waterfall fountain which is sure to capture your attention.
+It covers 2.77 acres of the area, with a 64-foot high postmodernist waterfall fountain that will capture your attention.

-A visit to see this semi-circular installation should definitely be included in your list of things to do in Houston.
+A visit to see this semi-circular installation should definitely be included in your Houston list of things to do.

 The people behind this magnificent Waterwall are Philip Johnson and John Burgee.
 They described their vision as a “horseshoe of rushing water,” with the fountain recirculating around 11,000 gallons per minute!